ShengQuanZhou/challenge/README.md

 - Baseline quantum fit
 - Plot Figure_1.png showing q-variance and R^2 value for the actual data

 For example, to try a rough vol model, simulate a long price series, compute sigma^2(z) for each window, output new Parquet.
+You can also do multiple simulations: assign each a different ticker and the code will average over them as if they are different stocks.

 Dataset: 352 S&P 500 stocks (>25 year history), 1–26 weeks T, ~300K rows.